 - 1 tablespoon cornstarch, dissolved in 3 tablespoons warm water

 - Cut the tempeh into 3 square (or square-ish) pieces.
 Cut each piece into two triangles.

 - Whisk together the non-dairy milk and Dijon mustard in a small bowl.

 - Whisk together the flour, cornmeal, nutritional yeast, sea salt, and pepper in another small bowl.

 - Use one hand for the wet ingredients and the other for the dry.
 Dip the tempeh pieces into the non-dairy milk mixture and then dredge them through the flour mixture.

 - Heat 1 teaspoon of oil in a large pan over medium-high heat.

 - Add the tempeh to the pan and cook until golden-brown, about 5 minutes.
-Flip and cook the other side until golden-brown as well.
+Flip the pieces and cook the other side until golden-brown as well.

 - Remove them from the tempeh from the pan and keep warm in an oven set to low or on a covered plate.